hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 * 503 Service Unavailable.
 This is an unusual situation, but can occur if the system is being reconfigured.
 You should sleep or pause for a short period and retry the operation.
 If the error persists, contact HP Cloud support.

-In addition, you may get socket connection errors such as connection refused or connection reset by peer.
-These can happen either because of transient failures in the path between your client system as the HP Cloud system or because we are reconfiguring the system.
+In addition, you may get socket errors such as connection refused or connection reset by peer.
+These can happen either because of transient failures in the path between your client system and the HP Cloud system or because we are reconfiguring the system.
 For example, when we install new software, we will perform a rolling restart of the software.
 This might break an individual operation.
 We use load balancers, so your next attempt to perform the operation will be directed to a different server and will work.